Elevator Music (Score For Loop-Based Live Sound Engineering Performance Art Piece)

-As a freelance musician, I've collaborated with Fleet Foxes, The Metropole Orchestra, Benny Sings, Bauer, GOSTO, members of Steely Dan, The B-52s, The Free Design, Pedro the Lion, and more.
+As a freelance musician, G.T.
+Thomas (aka Gwen Thomas; Gwendolyn Thomas) has collaborated with Fleet Foxes, The Metropole Orchestra, Benny Sings, Bauer, GOSTO, members of Steely Dan, The B-52s, The Free Design, Pedro the Lion, and more.

-Below, find out about the more than 30 recorded releases (albums, singles, commercials, film scores) I've worked on over the last decade, as a composer, producer, vocalist, lyricist, and/or multi-instrumentalist.
+Below, find out about the more than 30 recorded releases (albums, singles, commercials, film scores) she's worked on over the last decade, as a composer, producer, vocalist, lyricist, and/or multi-instrumentalist.

-For new clients, I'm currently offering services as a COMPOSER // PRODUCER (a composer who also produces completed recordings of said compositions) for art installations and film.
-Return clients can feel free, as always, to reach out about any service I've offered you in the past, even if that was a haircut or cupcakes.
+For new clients, she currently offers services as a COMPOSER // PRODUCER (a composer who also produces completed recordings of said compositions) for art installations and film.
+Return clients may feel free to reach out about any service she has offered you in the past.

 Table of Recorded Works